-The covenant will recognise that police officers are not employees but rather hold the ‘office of constable’ which comes with a high level of personal accountability and responsibility for the protection of life and property.
+Sajid Javid said the covenant would recognise that police officers are not employees but hold the ‘office of constable’ bringing with it a high level of personal accountability and responsibility for the protection of life and property.

 “I’m in awe of every officer who plays their part in keeping this country safe.
 Rest assured, the Government has your back – and the police covenant will make sure of that.”

-The Home Secretary will also give his backing to plans for the Police Federation to extend its support to Special Constables, which will give the volunteers the option of the same protections as their colleagues.
+The Home Secretary also announced plans for the Police Federation to extend its support to Special Constables, which will give the volunteers the option of the same protections as their colleagues.

 There will be a consultation period on the plans for the covenant.

 The news comes just a week after the report from last year’s Front-Line Review in policing was published and included six recommendations for improving the wellbeing of police officers and staff.